Male or Female Dog?

 It is also important to note that intact males may display aggressive behaviors toward other males or exhibit marking behaviors.
 Additionally, intact males should be kept away from females in heat unless a breeding is planned.

 Dog owners who are adding an additional dog to their home should carefully consider the ramifications of adding a dog of either sex.
 This is important because the makeup of the existing pack may be more accepting to either a male or a female dog.

-(We recommend that all males be fixed between 5-6 months of age to eliminate #5)
+(We recommend that all males be fixed between 1 to 2 years of age to eliminate #5)

 The following are general tips for selecting the gender of a second dog:

 As a rule of thumb for choosing a male or female dog: